dmagyar/appmapper/README.md

 # How to use?

 For linux just run ``appmapper-linux-install.sh`` from the repo it will deploy a small chroot into a directory of choice.
 Once complete run ``start.sh`` as root from the installation directory.
+Output will be shown on screen as well as logged to appmapper.log in the same directory.

 ## Running as root?
 DANGER!